gbote/CodePlatoon/curriculum/week-04/day3/dom-events.md

   - We have added `name` attributes for our form fields, so that we can identify the fields within the form (the `id` attribute is not referenced for form data).     - Our button within our form has a `type=submit` attribute, which triggers the submit event for the form.
 All form should have at least one element with a `submit` type.
   - We are using the aforementioned `preventDefault()` method to avoid the default behavior of a form submit event.
 Normally, our browser would refresh the page automatically.
 We don't want this behavior because this will refresh our javascript application.

 Forms are generally used to send data to another location on the web (usually an external server for processing).
-For example, when we entiner in our username and password information on a site login page, the form data is collected and sent to a server to process when we hit the 'login' button.
+For example, when we enter in our username and password information on a site login page, the form data is collected and sent to a server to process when we hit the 'login' button.

 ## Assignments